NadyaTen/oneMKL/README.md

 $> clang++ -fsycl app.o –L$ONEMKL/lib –lonemkl
 ```

-- **Compile-time dispatching**: The application uses a templated API where the template parameters specify the required backends and third-party libraries and the application is linked with required onemkl backend wrapper libraries (libraries can be static or dynamic).
+- **Compile-time dispatching**: The application uses a templated API where the template parameters specify the required backends and third-party libraries and the application is linked with the required oneMKL backend wrapper libraries (libraries can be static or dynamic).

 Example of app.cpp with compile-time dispatching: